 The seats in older model CR-Vs don’t fold down flat, and since I didn’t want the hassle of taking them out and storing them, I needed to figure out how to keep them in and still have a bed platform.
-I had planned on hiring someone to build a platform to fit over the seats when folded down, but I found a simpler (and much cheaper) method using a 25″ x 72″ board.
+For the top of the platform, I used a 25″ x 72″ board.
 To make it easier to to get the board in and out of the car (and for storage), I cut the board into three pieces and added hinges to allow it to fold accordion-style.
 This also allows me to raise up the top board section to access gear under it.

 Sleeping Bags & Pillow

 For cold weather trips (which is when I primarily plan to use this camper), I use a down sleeping quilt and a synthetic blanket for warmth.
 I don’t want to rely on using the car’s heater to stay warm, so I’d rather bundle up.
 I’m used to cold nights on backpacking trips – and I find that sleeping in my car is much warmer than in a tent.
 My favorite pillow for camping, whether in a tent or in my car, is a compressible foam pillow from Therm-a-Rest.
 I have a medium-size and love how cushy it is while still providing support when I sleep on my side.

 For use in cold weather, place the black side out and while the sun is out, it will help warm the interior.
 The reflective side helps to retain heat inside the vehicle.
 In warmer weather, place the reflective side facing out to keep the interior cooler.
 The coverings are sized so you can press them into the window frame to stay put, although mine also come with suction cups to keep them in place.

 Since condensation can build up inside overnight, I use a window screen over one of the passenger windows so I can keep it open partway while keeping bugs out.

 Instead of using my car’s interior lights and risk running down the car battery, I prefer to use a solar lantern and two light strings for lighting.
-I hang a UST Gear Spright Solar Lantern from the back seat grab bar.
+I hang a solar lantern from the back seat grab bar.
 This LED lantern has four modes of light: high (120 lumens), low (50 lumens), amber nightlight, and amber candlelight flicker mode, and can be charged via solar or USB.
 The silicone globe collapses into the base to take up less space.

-I add two Big Agnes MtnGlo tent light strings for soft light throughout the interior space.
+I add two light strings for soft light throughout the interior space.
 I love the fairy light ambiance that they provide.
-These lights can be powered via 3 AAA batteries, or by plugging into a USB power bank device.
-I hung them using Command hooks, although I need to replace the tiny versions I used with larger hooks.
+The lights I use can be powered via 3 AAA batteries, or by plugging into a USB power bank device.
+I hung them using Command hooks made for light strings.

 Back Seat Lounger